UNFINISHED BUSINESS – THE WALL GUIDE

 Centre piece

 A show stopper this will be a large piece as a focal point.
-This centre piece will blend and marry the other pieces to create form and balance.
+This centre piece will blend and marry the other elements in your home to create harmony.

 Picture TV